-Examines the contributions and experiences of women as economic actors and some of the common difficulties facing women in fulfilling their economic obligations in various parts of the world.
-Also analyzes conditions and causes of global poverty.
-A third component explores the effect of current economic structures on the environment as well as economic approaches to environmental issues.
+Contributions and experiences of women as economic actors and some common difficulties facing women in fulfilling their economic obligations in various parts of the world.
+Conditions and causes of global poverty.
+Effect of current economic structures on the environment as well as economic approaches to environmental issues.
 Prerequisites: CORE 153 or ECON 112.
-Alternate years: offered 2010-2011.
-Cross-listed as INST 493 and WMST 493.
+Cross-listed as INST/WMST 493.